bullet-db/bullet-db.github.io/docs/quick-start.md

     }
 ```

 This method generates some fields randomly and inserts them into a BulletRecord.
 Note that the BulletRecord is typed and all data must be inserted with the proper types.

-If you put Bullet on your data, you will need to write a Spout (or a topology if your reading is complex), that reads from your data source and emits BulletRecords with the fields you wish to be queryable placed into a BulletRecord.
+If you put Bullet on your data, you will need to write a Spout (or a topology if your reading is complex), that reads from your data source and emits BulletRecords with the fields you wish to be query-able placed into a BulletRecord similar to this example.

 ### Web Service